puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 The `hostname` parameter defines a simple pattern for the hostnames of nodes bound to your policy.
 The "${id}" references each node's DB id.

-The `max-count` parameter sets an upper limit on how many nodes can be bound to your policy at a time.
+The `max_count` parameter sets an upper limit on how many nodes can be bound to your policy at a time.
 You can specify a positive integer, or make it unlimited by setting it to `nil`.

 Razor considers each policy sequentially, based on its order in a table.
 By default, new policies go at the end of the table.
 To override the default order, include a `before` or `after` argument referencing an existing policy by name.

-The `node-metadata` parameter lets your policy apply metadata to a node when it binds.
+The `node_metadata` parameter lets your policy apply metadata to a node when it binds.
 This is NON AUTHORITATIVE in that it does not overwrite existing metadata; it only adds keys that are missing.

 ### Move policy (`move-policy`)